saikrithik/LADS-License-Authorization-and-Drivers-Saftey/README.md

 (Environment Python-3.7)
 1. All the paths needed to be changed according to your requirements.
 2. Install all the required packages.

+#### Usage Guide.
+**Single time usage programs**
+1. To store the driver's/ user's image locally use StoringImages.py(Each click will correspond to each stored photo).
+2. Train the image using TrainingImages.py(It trains all the photos that are stored in the database).
+**You can also skip the above step and directly run the appication and make the storing and training from the below application itself**
-3. Run Final.py program for usage of application.
+3. Run Final.py program for usage of LADS application.

 ## Working Photos
 **Detects Face(IF USER is Authorized it detects eye landamrks)\
 Data is Encoded at the User end.
 Only admin can see the history of the user.**